Specialty Services

 I offer a complimentary phone consultation so you can ask questions, get a feel for my approach, and see whether therapy feels like a good fit.

-To schedule an appointment to begin therapy for anxiety at Jessica V Therapy online, please fill out the contact form to schedule a complimentary phone consultation.
+To schedule an appointment to begin therapy for anxiety, please fill out the contact form to schedule a complimentary phone consultation, or click on the button below.